 In addition, there is contingent consideration related to an earnout calculation that provides for the Company to pay Estech shareholders up to \$26,000 based on future performance of minimally invasive ("MIS") sales with a fair value of \$8,032.
 The earnout calculation is based on the achievement of performance-based milestones.
-The milestones are a payment equal to \$3,000 upon the achievement of Combined MIS Revenue of at least 90% of the 2014 Combined MIS Revenue Target or the 2015 Combined Revenue Company, a scaled payment of up to \$2,500 based on achieving Combined MIS Revenue Target or the 2015 Combined MIS Revenue Target, a scaled payment of up to \$2,500 based on achieving Combined MIS Revenue Company and a scaled payment of up to \$5,000 based on achieving Combined MIS Revenue Target or the 2015 Combined Revenue Company and a scaled payment of up to \$5,000 based on achieving Combined MIS Revenue of between 100% and 125% of the 2014 Combined MIS Revenue Target or the 2015 Combined Revenue Company.
+The milestones are a payment equal to \$3,000 upon the achievement of Combined MIS Revenue of at least 90% of the 2014 Combined MIS Revenue Target or the 2015 Combined Revenue Company, a scaled payment of up to \$2,500 based on achieving Combined MIS Revenue of between 90% and 98% of the 2014 Combined MIS Revenue Target or the 2015 Combined MIS Revenue Target, a scaled payment of up to \$2,500 based on achieving Combined MIS Revenue of between 98% and 100% of the 2014 Combined MIS Revenue Target or the 2015 Combined Revenue Company and a scaled payment of up to \$5,000 based on achieving Combined MIS Revenue of between 100% and 125% of the 2014 Combined MIS Revenue Target or the 2015 Combined Revenue Company.
 The Company has the option to make the payment related to the achievement of at least 90% of the 2014 Combined MIS Revenue Target or the 2015 Combined Revenue Company in cash or through the issuance of AtriCure common stock.
 The other payments may only be made in cash.
 The fair value of the earnout calculation was estimated using an expected present value approach to estimate an expected value, which, in statistical terms, is the weighted average of a discrete random variable's possible values with the respective probabilities as the weights.